Abducens nucleus: Function

 This "wiring" pattern suggests that the main function of the abducens nucleus is to generate coordinated movements of both eyes in the same direction.
 Indeed, electrical stimulation of the abducens nucleus has been shown to generate conjugate eye movements (i.e. both eyes rotate in the same direction, and by the same angle).
 Such eye movements occur whenever we look between targets located in the distance.
 Moreover, lesions to the axonal tract of interneurons (in the medial longitudinal fasciculus) have been shown to disrupt conjugate eye movements through the paralysis of the contralateral eye.
 Importantly, despite the lesions, this muscle remains functional during convergence eye movements.
 Finally, experiments where the electrical activity of single neurons in the abducens nucleus has been recorded during slow and fast conjugate eye movements have demonstrated very little differences in the discharge patterns of motoneurons and interneurons.

 Altogether, it is now well accepted that the abducens nucleus is a key structure for the conjugated movements of both eyes.

 Clinical significance

-Infantile Esotropia Syndrome may originate from problems in the Abducens nucleus firing rate when there is poor abduction in an infant.
+Infantile esotropia may originate from problems in the abducens nucleus firing rate when there is poor abduction in an infant.
 Studies have shown differences in firing rates in Monkeys with induced strabismus.

 Damage to the abducens nerve causes monocular ipsilateral lateral ophthalmoparesis: specifically, loss of the ability to move the ipsilateral eye outward (abduction).